Welshy92/heritage-housing-analysis/README.md

   - Describe Project Dataset
   - State Business Requirements

+- Page 2:

+  - Project Hypothesis
+  - How I inended to solve them
+  - Success or failure?

 - List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other items that your dashboard library supports.
 - Eventually, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but eventually you needed to use another plot type)